Things to do in Greater Manchester

 With them came huge growths in population.

-Tourism in Greater Manchester usually starts in the city of Manchester itself, where the tourist information centre can be found at the Town Hall extension off St Peter's Square.
-Manchester is a vibrant multi cultural city, with many attractions both historic and contemporary, shopping and dining facilities to suit all tastes plus culture and entertainment of all sorts.
+A tour of Greater Manchester usually starts in the city of Manchester itself, where the tourist information centre can be found at the Town Hall extension off St Peter's Square.

 Here are a few of Manchester's attractions: